Exploring Gender and Caste Intersectionality among Muslims: A Sociological Study

 Although patriarchy is the general rule here, not all women face discrimination and inequality in the same way.
 Upper caste Muslim women often witness so called benevolent restriction of choices whereas lower caste women are the most excluded and marginalised section of the society who face double discrimination due to patriarchy and interwoven caste positions which severely impacts their educational as well as employment choices and attainments.

-Rabiya Yaseen Bazaz, Department of Sociology, Aligarh Muslim University Aligarh, Pin 202002, India
+Rabiya Yaseen Bazaz - Department of Sociology, Aligarh Muslim University Aligarh, Pin 202002, India

 Dr. Rabiya Yaseen Bazaz has completed her Ph.D. in Sociology from Department of Sociology, Aligarh Muslim University, Aligarh, India.
 She has recently joined as Lecturer of Women's Studies at Centre for Women's Studies and Research, University of Kashmir, Srinagar, Jammu and Kashmir, India.
 She has published research papers on gender, education, employment and work related topics.
 Her recent research papers got published in journals like Journal of Education Culture and Society, The Eastern Anthropologist and Education.

-Mohammad Akram, Department of Sociology, Aligarh Muslim University Aligarh, Pin 202002, India
+Mohammad Akram - Department of Sociology, Aligarh Muslim University Aligarh, Pin 202002, India

 Prof. Mohammad Akram has completed his Masters and Ph.D. in Sociology and working as Professor of Sociology at Department of Sociology, Aligarh Muslim University, Aligarh, India.
 His areas of interest are education, social policies and health.
 He has authored books like Sociology of Health, Sociology of Sanitation, Tribal Health and few others.
 His recent papers got published in Economic and Political Weekly, Social Change, Journal of Education Culture and Society and Sociological Bulletin.